qua-platform/py-qua-tools/qualang_tools/digital_filters/README.md

 ### calc_filter_taps
-Calculate the best FIR and IIR filter taps for a system with any combination of FIR corrections, exponential corrections (LPF), high pass compensation, reflections (bounce corrections) and a needed delay on the line.
+Calculate the best FIR and IIR filter taps for a system with any combination of FIR corrections, exponential corrections (undershoot and overshoot), high pass compensation, reflections (bounce corrections) and a needed delay on the line.

 ####
 ```python